thirdweb-dev/thirdweb-cli/README.md

 - auto-detect any contract that extends `ThirdwebContract` in your project
 - compile your project
 - Upload ABIs to IPFS
-- Open the publish flow in your thirdweb dashboard in a browser
+- Open the deploy flow in your thirdweb dashboard in a browser

-From the thirdweb dashboard, you can review and publish your contracts.
-Published contracts can be deployed via the dashboard on with our SDKs.
+From the thirdweb dashboard, you can review and deploy your contracts.

+---

+## Commands

+- `thirdweb deploy` - Compile & deploy contracts through your dashboard
+- `thirdweb publish` - Compile & publish contracts, makes them available for easy deployment later directly from your dashboard.

 ---